-Please take a few minutes to read Returning to Grace as a family, to pray about the questions it addresses, and to discuss it with family members, friends and fellow parishioners.
-This Study Guide is intended to help you and your family Pray, Reflect and Discuss the themes contained in the pastoral letter, but I encourage you to pursue the broader, and deeper, spiritual and pastoral implications of "returning to grace" through your family's own full participation in the Sunday Eucharist to whatever extent is possible given your circumstances.
+Please take a few minutes to read Returning to Grace, to pray about the questions it addresses, and to discuss it with family members, friends and fellow parishioners.
+This Study Guide is intended to help you Pray, Reflect and Discuss the themes contained in the pastoral letter, but I encourage you to pursue the broader and deeper, spiritual and pastoral implications of "returning to grace" through your own full participation in the Sunday Eucharist to whatever extent is possible given your circumstances.

-If we trust in the presence and power of the Holy Spirit, the reopening of our parishes, schools and archdiocesan ministries will truly be a Return to Grace for the Archdiocese of Newark.
-As Pope Francis reminds us, we are now in a crisis and no one will emerge from this pandemic unchanged.
+If we trust in the presence and power of the Holy Spirit, the continual reopening of our parishes, schools and archdiocesan ministries will truly be a Return to Grace for the Archdiocese of Newark.
+As Pope Francis reminds us, we are now in a crisis, and no one will emerge from this pandemic unchanged.
 Things will be different.
 The challenge is: will they be better or worse?
-Will we reorder our priorities?
-We hope and pray that your family and all God's people will emerge from this crisis renewed in the Spirit with an even greater love for Jesus' astonishing gift of Himself to us in the Eucharist.
+We hope and pray that God's people will emerge from this crisis renewed in the Spirit with an even greater love for Jesus' astonishing gift of Himself to us in the Eucharist.

-May our Redeemer bless you, your family, and all members of our archdiocesan family as we seek to return to the grace of the Eucharist in these challenging times.
+May our Redeemer bless you and all members of our archdiocesan family as we seek to return to the grace of the Eucharist in these challenging times.